integreat-io/map-transform/README.md

 // ]
 ```

-**Note:** Iterating used to be the default behavior, but it has been changed due
+**Note:** Iterating used to be the default behavior on top level objects prior
+to v0.4, but it now needs to be explisitly stated, to be consistent with how the
-to the contradiction with how the mapping object behaves everywhere else.
+transform object behaves everywhere else.

 A key will set whatever is returned by the pipeline (see
 [next section](#values-on-the-transform-object)), whether it is a string, a